 Since the passage of the Wild Free-Roaming Horses and Burros Act (WFRHBA) of 1971, BLM has refined its understanding of how to manage wild horse population levels.
-By law, BLM is required to control any overpopulation, including by removing excess animals once a determination has been made that excess animals are present and removal is necessary.
-Program goals have always been to establish and maintain a "thriving natural ecological balance," which requires identifying the AML for individual herds.
+By law, BLM is required to control any overpopulation, by removing excess animals, once a determination has been made that excess animals are present and removal is necessary.
+Program goals have always been to establish and maintain a "thriving natural ecological balance," which requires identifying the Appropriate Management Level (AML) for individual herds.
 In the past two decades, goals have also explicitly included conducting gathers and applying contraceptive treatments to achieve and maintain wild horse populations within the established AML, so as to manage for healthy wild horse populations and healthy rangelands.
 The use of fertility controls helps reduce total wild horse population growth rates in the short term, and increases gather intervals and the number of excess horses that must be removed from the range.
 Other management efforts include improving the accuracy of population inventories and collecting genetic baseline data to support genetic health assessments.
 Decreasing the numbers of excess wild horses on the range is consistent with findings and recommendations from the National Academy of Sciences (NAS), American Horse protection Association (AHPA), the American Association of Equine Practitioners (AAEP), Humane Society of the United States (HSUS), Government Accountability Office (GAO), Office of Inspector General (OIG) and current BLM policy.
-Maintaining the population within AML under the gather plan is consistent with BLM's mandate to manage for healthy rangeland resources and for a thriving natural ecological balance and multiple use.

 The NWHR is located in the northern portion of the Nevada Test and Training Range (NTTR) within Nye County, in south-central Nevada.
-The NWHR is comprised of approximately 1.3 million acres of public land withdrawn for use by the military.
-Due to this withdrawal, no public access such as livestock grazing or recreational use is permitted within NTTR.
+The NWHR comprises of approximately 1.3 million acres of public land withdrawn for use by the military.
+Due to this, no public access such as livestock grazing or recreational use is permitted within NTTR.
 See Map 1 (Appendix A).

-The 2004 NTTR Record of Decision (ROD) and Approved RMP designated a "core use area" located within the entire North Range of NTTR.
-The RMP restricts the active management of wild horses to the HMA core area which is approximately 484,000 acres.
+The 2004 NTTR ROD and Approved RMP designated a "core use area" located within the entire North Range of NTTR.
+The RMP restricts the active management of wild horses to the Herd Management Area (HMA) Core Area which is approximately 484,000 acres.
 The plan specifies that repeated gathers on a four-year cycle will be conducted to maintain a population size within the AML range.
 The 2004 NTTR RMP allows the horses to continue to use forage and water throughout much of Cactus Flat, the Cactus Range, the Kawich Range, and Kawich Valley.
-The NWHR is not managed for wild burros.

 The management of wild horse is further outlined in the Nevada Wild Horse Range Herd Management Plan signed June 2008.
 The management strategy would incorporate a number of population control methods such as fertility control, 60/40 sex ratio in favor of males, and a non-reproducing component of geldings.
-The plan also proposed the maintenance and/or reconstruction of existing water developments.
-The reconstruction was completed on the water sources in the summer of 2016.
+The plan also proposed the maintenance and/or reconstruct existing water developments.
+The reconstruct was completed on the water sources in the summer of 2016.
 There are 20 ephemeral/intermittent water sources within NTTR, with only 6 being able to be developed for wild horse and wildlife use with surface flow redirection and storage.
 Water is a limiting factor within the NWHR and out of the 6 spring developments only 1 provides reliable water during the hot summer months.
 Due the continuing drought conditions 4 out of the 6 springs are dry and 1 of the remaining springs goes dry seasonally during the summer months.
-Even with BLM installing water storage tanks in place to store and hold excess water from spring sources, the water supply cannot support a horse population over ALM and the current overpopulation of wild horses.
+Even with BLM installing water storage tanks in place to store and hold excess water from spring sources.
+The water supply cannot support the overpopulation of wild horses.